maubanel/GMS2-Space-Rocks/waves/README.md

 Now each object has a timeline.
 So we will use our **obj_game** and use its *timeline*.
 It is not an object that the player interacts with and is not destroyed so we know the timeline will keep playing.

-Now the **timeline** you just created is not linked to any boject yet.
+Now the **timeline** you just created is not linked to any object yet.
 Just like our sprite has `sprite_index` to set a **new sprite**, we also have a **[timeline_index](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Timelines/timeline_index.htm)** varible to point to a specific timeline.
 It's default value is -1 which means that it is not set to any timeline.
 We set it simply by
 `timeline_index = tl_asteroid`.